Palmachim Airbase: Arrow Missiles

+The further developed Arrow 3 has also been stationed there since 2017.

 Today

-Currently (2025) there two squadrons UH-60 Black Hawk (Yanshuf) and three squadrons of Hermes 450 Zik and Hermes 900 Kochav UAVs are stationed at the base (see also under "Units").
+Currently two squadrons of UH-60 Black Hawk (Yanshuf) and three squadrons of Hermes 450 Zik and Hermes 900 Kochav UAVs are stationed at the base (see also under "Units").

 In July 2007, it was agreed that once Sde Dov Airport in Tel Aviv was closed, its military terminal would be transferred to Palmachim.

 The terminal was transferred when Sde Dov Airport ceased operations in July 2019.

 Gaza war

 Since 7 October 2023, the drones from Palmachim and other Israeli military bases (Tel Nof, Hatzor, Ramat David) are operational in the air over the Gaza Strip around the clock, on the one hand to collect information and to carry out attacks with guided weapons.
 In cooperation with the ground troops, they are supported in their advance, which, according to Israeli analyzes, is a novelty in modern warfare on this scale and quality.